chrisgrieser/shimmering-focus/README.md

 [⬆️ Go Back to Top](#Table-of-Contents)

 ## Customization

+### Style Settings
 This themes supports dozens of customization options via the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
-To add your own annotation tags, [use this template](CSS%20Snippets/annotation-tag-template.css).

 <img width=50% alt="Screenshot 2021-12-19 21 12 59" src="https://user-images.githubusercontent.com/73286100/146689428-e29af1e7-92f8-4dce-afda-ef3545743d96.png">

+### Further Customization Options
 - To add your own annotation tags, [use this template](CSS%20Snippets/annotation-tag-template.css).
 - To switch to Outlined [Material Icons](https://fonts.google.com/icons?selected=Material+Icons), add [this CSS snippet](CSS%20Snippets/outlined-material-icons.css).

 ## Compatibility

-### Custom Checkboxes
-This theme has been adjusted to be compatible with [SlVrb's Checkboxes](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/S%20-%20Checkboxes.css).

 ### List of Compatible Plugins
 *Shimmering Focus* is compatible with and has includes styling for all core plugins, the most common community plugins, as well as about a dozen more community plugins.

 ➡️ [Full list of compatible plugins.](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.05+All+Community+Expansions/Themes/Shimmering+Focus#Plugin+Compatibility+1)

+### Custom Checkboxes
+This theme has been adjusted to be compatible with [SlVrb's Checkboxes](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/S%20-%20Checkboxes.css).

 ### Instructions for specific Plugins
 In accordance with the minimalistic philosophy of the theme, unnecessary UI elements of some plugins have also been removed.
 However, you can still access the full plugin functionality.